cyclr/docs/pages/v2/04-embedding/05-marketplace/07-deploy-marketplace.md

 ## Deploy a user Marketplace

-To deploy a user Marketplace, you can make the same request to the the Cyclr REST API’s [/v1.0/users/marketplace](https://api.cyclr.uk/docs/index#!/Users/Users_CreateUserMarketplaceToken_POST) endpoint.
+To deploy a user Marketplace, you can make the same request to the the Cyclr REST API’s  `POST /v1.0/users/marketplace` endpoint.
+For more information about the endpoint, see the [Interactive API reference](cyclr-api-reference) page.

 To create the account, you need to pass two extra parameters in the request: